CP1401/Practicals/prac_03/README.md

 - If you earn between $100 and $1000, you pay 5% tax on the total amount
 - If you earn over $1000, you pay 10% tax on the total amount

 First, think of what decision pattern applies.
 Write the pseudocode for this (in comments), then code up the solution, some of which is started for you below.
-Note the good use of constants.
+Note the use of meaningful constants.
-Get used to using the IDE to finish off these long names, so you don't have to type them.
+Get used to using the IDE to finish off these names, so you don't have to type them completely.

 Make sure to only put your calculation for `take_home_pay` in one spot - it doesn't need to go in each path of the if-elif-else statement.

 ```python